On the nature of jets from a main sequence companion at the onset of common envelope evolution: Accretion disk to accretion belt transition

 \section{Accretion disk to accretion belt transition}

 I consider a secondary main sequence star of mass $M_2$ that enters the envelope of a giant star, which might be an RGB star, an AGB star, or a red super giant (RSG).
 The secondary star accretes mass from the envelope in a Bondi-Hoyle-Lyttleton (BHL) type accretion flow.
 In \cite{Soker2004AM} I derived a crude condition for the accreted mass to form an accretion disk around the secondary star.
 The assumptions there, as I adopt here as well, are as follows.
 (1) The accretion process is a BHL type accretion flow.
-(2) The secondary-envelope relative velocity is $v_r = [G M_1(a)/a]^{1/2}$, where $a$ is the orbital separation and $M_1(a)$ is the giant mass inside radius $r=a$.
+(2) The relative velocity between the secondary and the envelope is $v_r = [G M_1(a)/a]^{1/2}$, where $a$ is the orbital separation and $M_1(a)$ is the giant mass inside radius $r=a$.
 Namely, $v_r$ is approximately the Keplerian velocity of the secondary inside the envelope.
-(3) The three-dimensional hydrodynamical simulations of \cite{Livioetal1986} that were performed in a rectangle box without neither the circular orbital motion of the secondary star nor the gravity of the giant hold for the CEE.
-For a density gradient perpendicular to the secondary-envelope relative velocity in the form $\rho=\rho_0(1+y/H)$ \cite{Livioetal1986} find that the specific angular momentum of the accreted gas is
+(3) The three-dimensional hydrodynamical simulations of \cite{Livioetal1986} that were performed in a rectangle box hold for the CEE, despite that they did not include the circular orbital motion of the secondary star and not the gravity of the giant.
+For a density gradient perpendicular to the relative velocity between the secondary star and the envelope in the form $\rho=\rho_0(1+y/H)$ \cite{Livioetal1986} find that the specific angular momentum of the accreted gas is { (see also equation 5 in \citealt{Soker2004AM}) }